John Cho

 John Cho in Star Trek Into Darkness

 In the multi-episode thriller Sleepy Hollow, John appeared in seven episodes as Andy Brooks, a police officer.
-In the comedy project of 2014 Selfie, he played the lead and portrayed a cool coach, Henry, who was training Karen Gillan’s character to communicate effectively.
+In the comedy project of 2014 Selfie, he played the lead role of Henry, a marketing executive who coaches Karen Gillan's character in social skills.

 John Cho on the Set of the TV Series Selfie